danielsafari143/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank all my coding partners at Microverse
+I would like to express my sincere gratitude to [Gregoire Vella](https://www.behance.net/gregoirevella) for this design and to all my Microverse partners who helped me build this project.
+I could not have done it without your support and encouragement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>